kristofvanmoffaert/python-omniture/README.md

 to certain many of the common reporting queries, and allows you to do construct other queries closer to the metal.

+## My addition

+Proxy support (needed for work)
+Timeout support (wifi at work is no good and sometimes makes the application wait for response endlessly)

 ## Installation

 Through PyPI (older version):